-Net interest income increased for the year ended December 31, 2017 as compared to the year ended December 31, 2016 prim arily driven by loan growth and higher yields on credit card loans, partially offset by higher funding costs.
+Net interest income increased for the year ended December 31, 2017 as compared to the year ended December 31, 2016 primarily driven by loan growth and higher yields on credit card loans, partially offset by higher funding costs.
 The increase in credit card yields was primarily due to prime rate increases and a higher portion of revolving card receivables, partially offset by the portfolio mix and higher interest charge-offs.
-Interest income increased over the prior year due to loan growth and higher yields.
-Interest expense increased during the year primarily due to increased borrowings to fund asset growth, higher market rates and a change in funding mix.
+Interest income increased during the year ended December 31, 2017 as compared to the year ended December 31, 2016 due to loan growth and higher yields.
+Interest expense increased during the year ended December 31, 2017 as compared to the year ended December 31, 2016 primarily due to increased borrowings to fund asset growth, higher market rates and a change in funding mix.